Community Behavioral Standards

-The Coordinator of Student Conduct or Student Conduct Board can restrict the use of facilities within the residential community or immediate grounds.
+The conduct officer or board can restrict the use of facilities within a residential community or immediate grounds.
 They can also restrict the resident’s use of personal facilities.
-For example, if the offense was a noise infraction (e.g., the stereo), the adjudicative body can restrict the hours at which the stereo may be played or if information desk policy is violated, equipment check-out privileges can be revoked.
+For example, if the offense was a noise infraction (such as the stereo), the adjudicative body can restrict the hours at which the stereo may be played or if information desk policy is violated, equipment check out privileges can be revoked.

-Goods used or possessed in violation of Housing & Residential Life’s Community Behavioral Standards or University regulations may be confiscated.
+Confiscation of goods used or possessed in violation of HRL’s Community Behavioral Standards or University regulations.

 6. Community Service

-The Coordinator of Student Conduct or Student Conduct Board may require the resident to perform community service for the residence hall/apartment complex or for a nonprofit organization/community agency outside of the housing community.
+The conduct officer or board may require the resident to perform community service for the hall, or for a nonprofit organization/community agency outside of the hall community.

 7. Educational Sanctions

-The Coordinator of Student Conduct or Student Conduct Bboard may design sanctions that are specific to an individual case when it is determined that educational or remedial value may result and the interest of the University community is maintained.
-Examples of educational sanctions include, but are not limited to reflective essays, research papers, workshops, programs, etc.
+The conduct officer or board may design sanctions that are specific to an individual case when it is determined that educational value may result and the interest of the University community is maintained.
+Examples of educational sanctions include, but are not limited to: reflective essays, research papers, workshops, programs, meetings with University faculty and staff, etc.

-For students who take responsibility for their actions and want to make amends to their community, RJCCs bring community members and the student together to work to restore the harm created and provide support to those who caused it.
+For students who take responsibility for their actions and want to make amends to their community, RJCCs bring community members and the student together to work to restore the harm created.
 The community and the student work together to find an appropriate resolution and build a respectful contract to repair any harm.

 9. Deferred Removal

 This status indicates that the resident’s status in University housing is now in jeopardy.
-Deferred removal results in a decision by the RD/ARD in consultation with Coordinator of Student Conduct or a designee to reassign a resident’s living unit within housing to another housing assignment and usually prohibits the resident from returning to the residential area associated with the former assignment.
+Deferred Removal results in a decision by the RD/ARD in consultation with Coordinator of Student Conduct or a designee to reassign a resident’s living unit within housing to another residence hall assignment and usually prohibits the resident from returning to the residential area associated with the former assignment.
 Any additional violation will result in termination of the student’s housing contract.
-This status may either be extended for a specific period of time until the completion of a specific condition or the status may be permanent.
+This status may be extended for a specific period of time, until the completion of a specific condition, or permanently.

-This status indicates that a resident is not eligible to inhabit or visit some or all of the residential and/or dining facilities.
-This restriction is enforced both by Housing & Residential Life staff and University police.
-This status may be extended for a specific period of time until the completion of a condition or indefinitely and may be limited to a specific facility or all facilities owned and operated by Housing & Residential Life.
+This status indicates a resident is not eligible to live in or visit some or all of the residential and/or dining facilities.
+This restriction is enforced both by residential staff and University police.
+This status may be extended for a specific period of time, until the completion of a condition or indefinitely and may be limited to a specific facility or all facilities owned and operated by Housing & Residential Life.

 11. Contract Termination

-Notification that the student’s contract within Housing & Residential Life has been terminated will be provided to the resident.
-This status may be extended for a specific period of time until the completion of a specific condition or permanently.
+Notification that the student’s contract within Housing & Residential Life has been terminated.
+This status may be extended for a specific period of time, until the completion of a specific condition, or permanently.
 Residents terminated from University housing will be held financially responsible for 30% of the remainder of the room and meal plan contract.
-In addition, contract-terminated residents are given a “trespass”status from all University housing and placed on University probation.
+In addition, contract terminated students are trespassed from all University housing and placed on University Probation.

-This accompanies any combination of the above-mentioned sanctions.
-The resident will be responsible for paying the cost for damages incurred.
+Accompanies any combination of the above-mentioned sanctions.
+A resident will be responsible for paying the cost for damages incurred.

-This accompanies any combination of the above-mentioned sanctions.
-The resident may be referred to Boynton Health Service or University Counseling & Consulting Services for additional intervention.
+Accompanies any combination of the above-mentioned sanctions.
+The student may be referred to Boynton Health Services or a University or community resource for additional intervention.

-The actions listed below are administrative decisions that are afforded to Housing & Residential Life as a function of each resident’s contract with University housing.
+The below listed actions are administrative decisions that are afforded to Housing & Residential Life as a function of each resident’s contract with University housing.
 As a result of these actions being contractual agreements, they are not subject to disciplinary appeal.

-Sanction reviews are done monthly by conduct officers to evaluate a student’s completion of assigned sanctions.
-If a student has failed to complete the assigned sanctions by the designated date, additional sanctions are assigned, which may include relocation or contract termination if deemed appropriate.
-Sanction reviews cannot be appealed.
+Sanction Reviews are done monthly by conduct officers to evaluate a student’s completion of assigned sanctions.
+If a student has failed to complete the assigned sanctions by the due date, additional sanctions are assigned, which may include relocation or contract termination if deemed appropriate.
+Sanction Reviews cannot be appealed.

-Housing & Residential Life staff has the authority to reassign a student when deemed necessary.
-Housing & Residential Life reserves the right to reassign a student to a different room/apartment based on, but not limited to change in room designation, safety and security concerns, consolidation, etc.
+Housing & Residential Life Staff has the authority to reassign a student when deemed necessary.
+Housing & Residential Life reserves the right to reassign a student to a different room/apartment based on, but not limited to, change in room designation, safety and security concerns, or consolidation.

-A resident’s housing contract can be suspended until a decision is made by a judicial authority such as the Coordinator of Student Conduct, the Associate Director of Residential Life, or the Office for Student Conduct and Academic Integrity.
+Notification to the student that their contract has been suspended until a decision can be made by a judicial authority such as the Coordinator of Student Conduct, the Assistant Director of Residential Life, or the Office for Community Standards.

-Residents who have questions about this material should contact a Housing & Residential Life staff member for clarification and/or further information.
+Residents who have questions about this material can contact a Residential Life staff member for clarification and/or further information.

-For a more complete view of the operations of student discipline, this information should be read in conjunction with the Student Conduct Code.
-Copies are available from the Office for Student Conduct and Academic Integrity and can be viewed at anytime by visiting the Office for Student Conduct and Academic Integrity website.
+For a more complete view of the operation of student discipline, this information should be read in conjunction with the Student Conduct Code.
+Copies are available from the Office for Community Standards.